-Begun in 1892 and taking a full three years to complete, the Conrad-Caldwell House is the masterpiece of Louisville architect Arthur Loomis of the architectural firm Clark & Loomis.
-At a cost of $35,000, it is one of the finest examples of a residential Richardsonian Romanesque structure.
+Finished in 1893, the Conrad-Caldwell House is the masterpiece of Louisville architect Arthur Loomis of the architectural firm Clark & Loomis.
+At a cost of $75,000, it is one of the finest examples of a residential Richardsonian Romanesque structure.
 Referred to as “Conrad’s Castle,” the home at 1402 Saint James Ct. is known for its beautiful woodwork, parquet floors, stained glass windows and limestone exterior displaying gargoyles, massive archways and intricate architectural designs.

 The home’s walls, floors, moldings and trim feature seven types of wood: Birdseye Maple, Golden Oak, Walnut, Cherry, Spruce, Cedar and Cypress.
 German master carpenters and woodworkers created the exquisite carvings seen throughout the home using only hand tools.
 It also features numerous carved fleurs-de-lis (over 120 on the first floor alone), reflecting the French heritage of its first owner, Theophile Conrad.
 Parquet floors in the family areas of the home reflect American quilt patterns as requested by Mrs. Conrad.